Henshaws Society for Blind People: Development

-In September 1834 the Board of Management of Henshaw's Blind Asylum and Deaf and Dumb schools, jointly purchased a plot of land adjoining the botanical gardens at Old Trafford Manchester.
+In September 1834, the Board of Management of Henshaw's Blind Asylum and Deaf and Dumb schools, jointly purchased a plot of land adjoining the botanical gardens at Old Trafford Manchester.
 In 1837 Henshaw's Blind Asylum, later known as Henshaw's Institution for the Blind, was founded in a building built with public contributions in Old Trafford.
+The site was shared with the school for the Deaf.

-In 1850 William Hughes (first Governor of Henshaw's Blind Asylum) took out a patent for the Hughes Typograph, which he claimed to be the first typewriting machine.
+In 1850, William Hughes (first Governor of Henshaw's Blind Asylum) took out a patent for the Hughes Typograph, which he claimed to be the first typewriting machine.
 It was designed primarily to enable the blind to communicate with the sighted.
 A Hughes Typograph was awarded the gold medal at the Great Exhibition in Hyde Park in 1851.
-One of these machines is in the Museum of the National Institute for the Blind, and another in the Science Section of the South Kensington Museum, where it is the oldest English Model - the one older machine is American.
+One of these machines is in the Museum of the National Institute for the Blind, and another in the Science Section of the South Kensington Museum, where it is the oldest English Model – the one older machine is American.

-In 1859 the Family of Lord Derby became the President of the Society, which tradition continues.
-In 1861 the asylum added workshop accommodation for brush-making; this was soon discontinued, although basket-making and mat-making continued.
+In 1861, the asylum added workshop accommodation for brush-making; this was soon discontinued, although basket-making and mat-making continued.
 Outside blind workers were employed in addition to the inmates.

-In 1881 the asylum introduced braille systems into the school, one of the many improvements introduced by Governor James McCormick (1876–1892).
-In 1887 as a result of a munificent bequest by Mr J Pendlebury, the asylum carried out a large extension known as the Pendlebury Extension, consisting of dormitories and workshops.
+In 1881, the asylum introduced braille systems into the school, one of the improvements introduced by Governor James McCormick (1876–1892).
+In 1887 as a result of a bequest by Mr J Pendlebury, the asylum carried out a large extension known as the Pendlebury Extension, consisting of dormitories and workshops.

-In 1891 workshops for the blind opened at the corner of Deansgate and Wood Street; the building cost about £9,000 and provided new workshops, formerly in Bloom Street.
+In 1891, workshops for the blind opened at the corner of Deansgate and Wood Street; the building cost about £9,000 and provided new workshops, formerly in Bloom Street.
 In 1892 the asylum received nearly £14,000 from James Nasmyth for a large concert hall to seat 500 persons and kitchens.
 In 1895 the asylum started giving instruction in massage; its pupils were the first in the country to follow this profession.
+In 1899 it was reported that there had been 28 people admitted to the asylum and that at the end of the year there were 179 inmates of whom 87 were children.